astropy/astropy/docs/table/access_table.rst

      0.893996663601

   This is wrong both in that it says the unit is degrees, *and* ``sin`` treated the values and radians rather than degrees.
-If at all in doubt that you'll get the right result, the safest choice is to either use `~astropy.table.QTable` or to explicitly convert to `~astropy.units.Quantity`::
+If at all in doubt that you will get the right result, the safest choice is to either use `~astropy.table.QTable` or to explicitly convert to `~astropy.units.Quantity`::